NikolayDachev/eve-ng/README.md

 ```
 This script is not official!
-I developed it since current eve-ng (community ed.) is broken and cannot do proper statup-config import/export.
+I developed it since current eve-ng 5.0.1-13 (community ed.) is broken and cannot do proper statup-config import/export.
-I really hope eve-ng team will fix the official eve-ng (comm ed.) script.
+eve-ng team promice to fix it in next release!
 ```

 Tested with: